Blade Runner RPG: Electric Dreams and Fiery Angels Review

 The plot has potentially more long-term consequences and feels like a worthy successor to Electric Dreams, and it is designed to happen some months after the previous scenario in the same continuity.

 The gist is that a clandestine rival of the Wallace Corporation is creating their own replicants.
 However, they lack two crucial technologies: the ability to implant memories and the means to make replicants last indefinitely (ie, not having a short lifespan).
-The rival’s plan is to still the technological secrets of Wallace by creating five replicants and using them to infiltrate Wallace Corporation: two are copies of Blade Runners - a PC (Player Character) and an NPC, one is a copy of a blue collar worker at Wallace, and the other two are copies of Mr. Wallace himself and his secretary.
+The rival’s plan is to steal the technological secrets of Wallace by creating five replicants and using them to infiltrate Wallace Corporation: two are copies of Blade Runners - a PC (Player Character) and an NPC, one is a copy of a blue collar worker at Wallace, and the other two are copies of Mr. Wallace himself and his secretary.

 The scenario begins with the worker copy being captured trying to steal data from Wallace.
 One of the PCs is tasked with performing the Voight-Kampff test on this worker.
 This opening scene is almost an exact repetition of the first scene from the original movie, which should have set off alarm bells.
 There’s a fine line between homage and plagiarism, and this scene crosses it in the wrong direction.